 The Lekue popsicle molds are available in sets of four or three.
 They have different-shaped molds if you want something other than a basic rectangle.
 All are really easy to use and to clean.

 I have gone through a lot of mashers and like the sturdiness of the Henckels masher.
-It’s sold as a potato masher but has lots of uses in addition to that.
+It’s sold as a potato masher but has lots of uses, as for these treats.

 I buy maple syrup in glass containers rather than plastic, and look for the most economical container I can find given that.
 This Coombs brand is consistently flavorful and smooth.